Krillh/Airzlinshire/Majel/Majel.md

 Majel is the unique language of Airzlinshire.
+Everybody speaks the common language but everyone also learns Majel.
+Majel is a much older language than common, and many writers and poets write in Majel as it's often more concise and has many more specific words to choose from for descriptors.
+Because of this, many books are written in Majel.
+Majel has it's own letter forms and